-After moving from its southern rural roots, jazz establishes Chicago as its capital.
+After moving from its southern rural roots, jazz established Chicago, Illinois, as its capital.
 The city will become home to such jazz greats as trumpeter Louis Armstrong and pianist Jelly Roll Morton.

-185,440 people die in the third wave of the Flu Pandemic.
+One hundred eighty-five thousand four hundred forty people died in the third wave of the Flu Pandemic.

-Dial telephones are introduced by the American Telephone and Telegraph Company.
-The first rotary dial telephones in the Bell System installed in Norfolk, Virginia.
+Dial telephones were introduced by the American Telephone and Telegraph Company.
+The first rotary dial telephones in the Bell System were installed in Norfolk, Virginia.

-Albert Einstein’s theory of general relativity is confirmed when the Royal Astronomical Society sees the predicted effect during a solar eclipse.
+Albert Einstein’s theory of general relativity was confirmed when the Royal Astronomical Society saw the predicted effect during a solar eclipse.

-Eighty three African-Americans are lynched–many of them soldiers returning home from World War I. At the same time, the Ku Klux Klan is operating out of 27 states.
-The pamphlet, Thirty Years of Lynching in the United States: 1898-1918 is published by the NAACP.
-The report is used to appeal to lawmakers to end the social, political and economic terrorism associated with lynching.
+Eighty-three African-Americans are lynched–many of them soldiers returning home from World War I. At the same time, the Ku Klux Klan is operating out of 27 states.
+The NAACP published the pamphlet Thirty Years of Lynching in the United States: 1898-1918.
+The report appeals to lawmakers to end the social, political, and economic terrorism associated with lynching.

 January 1 – Edsel Ford succeeds his father as head of the Ford Motor Company.

-January 25 – The Hotel Pennsylvania is built in Manhattan, New York and becomes the world’s most popular hotel.
+January 25 – The Hotel Pennsylvania was built in Manhattan, New York, and became the world’s most popular hotel.

-February 5 – Charlie Chaplin, Mary Pickford, Douglas Fairbanks and D.W.
-Griffith launch United Artists in an attempt to control their own work.
+February 5 – Charlie Chaplin, Mary Pickford, Douglas Fairbanks, and D.W.
+Griffith launch United Artists to control their work.

-February 6 – After two years of World War I wage controls, the Seattle General Strike begins.
-The five-day general work stoppage by more than 65,000 workers in the city of Seattle, Washington lasted from February 6 to February 11.
+February 6 – After two years of World War I wage controls, the Seattle General Strike began.
+With more than 65,000 workers in Seattle, Washington, the five-day general work stoppage lasted from February 6 to February 11.

-February 11 – The Seattle General Strike ends when Federal troops are summoned by the state of Washington’s Attorney General.
+February 11 – The Seattle General Strike ends when Washington’s Attorney General summons federal troops.

-February 25 – Oregon places a 1 cent per U.S. gallon tax on gasoline, becoming the first U.S. state to levy a gasoline tax.
+February 25 – Oregon places a 1¢ per U.S. gallon tax on gasoline, becoming the first U.S. state to levy a gasoline tax.

-- The first natural lands east of the Mississippi River are established as a national park in legislation signed into law by President Woodrow Wilson.
-The area, known as Lafayette National Park in Maine is located at Mount Desert Island and known since then as Acadia National Park.
+The first natural lands east of the Mississippi River were established as a national park in legislation signed into law by President Woodrow Wilson.
+The area, known as Lafayette National Park in Maine, is located at Mount Desert Island and is known as Acadia National Park.

-March – The Red Scare begins when Vladimir Lenin starts a revolution in Russia that changes the Russian government to communism.
-As a result, the U.S. passed an act that would blacklist anyone that had been thought to be involved with communism.
+March – The Red Scare began when Vladimir Lenin started a revolution in Russia that changed the Russian government to communism.
+As a result, the U.S. passed an act that would blacklist anyone involved with communism.

-March 5 – A. Mitchell Palmer becomes Attorney General of the United States through recess appointment.
+March 5 – A. Mitchell Palmer becomes Attorney General of the United States through a recess appointment.

 March 15 – The American Legion forms in Paris.